bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 constructors and extractors.

-Note that some external extractors are known to always succeed, for example if they are just fetching some information that is always present; in this case, the generated code can be made slightly more efficient if we tell the ISLE compiler that this is so.
+Note that some external extractors are known to always succeed, for example, if they are just fetching some information that is always present; in this case, the generated code can be made slightly more efficient if we tell the ISLE compiler that this is so.
 By declaring